 The Choristers are often called on to sing in professional engagements, and have appeared with the New Zealand Symphony Orchestra and Orchestra Wellington.

-The Director of Music, Michael Stewart, is currently looking for new choristers for 2014.
+The Director of Music, Michael Stewart, is always happy to audition prospective choristers.
 Please make contact with him on [email protected] if you are interested in finding out more.

 Director: Richard Apperley

 The Children’s Choir is aimed at children aged between 5 – 8.
 The choir is directed by Richard Apperley, Assistant Director of Music at the cathedral, and serves as a training ground for those wishing to become members of the Cathedral Choristers.
 Singers learn essential vocal technique, music theory and experience the joy and fun of singing as part of a choir through both games and repertoire.

 The choir rehearses during term time on Thursday afternoons from 3.30 – 4.30pm, and once a month sings a service with the Cathedral Choristers.
 There is no cost or audition to be a member of the choir.